-- provided The packages I need will be provided by this other aspire-X component, which I have specified as "provided" (i.e., the bundle JAR file will NOT contain the third-party JAR file). - test This is only needed for testing.
+- provided The packages I need will be provided by this other aspire-X component, which I have specified as "provided" (i.e., the bundle JAR file will NOT contain the third-party JAR file). - · test This is only needed for testing.

 Aspire (from 0.4 onwards), when attempting to load a component, assumes any provided dependency (with exceptions such as aspire-application, as pire-services, and org.osgi) is a Full Aspire Component which must be pre-loaded before the current component can be loaded.
-The Aspire built-in dependency loader is only for complete Aspire components (they must be specified as <packaging>bundle</packaging> in their POM).
+The Aspire built-in dependency loader is only for complete Aspire components (they must be specified as <pac>packaging>bundle</packaging> in their POM).
 It will not work for ordinary JAR files.
 This is by design.
 Ordinary JAR files must be included in your component (as a compile-time dependency), or they must be exported by another component.

-In versions 0.3 and earlier, you need to ensure that a dependent bundle is loaded first by ensuring the file appears first in you <bur> <bur> Loaded first by ensuring the file appears first in you <bur> <bur>
+In versions 0.3 and earlier, you need to ensure that a dependent bundle is loaded first by ensuring the file appears first in you <bur> sundles> tag.
+Again, third-party JAR files must be included in your component (as a compile-time dependency).